daniellmb/AQUA/README.md

   1. for windows you may need to add `-msvs_version=2012`
 1. install gulp globally `npm install gulp -g`

+## Troubleshooting
+During install some of you may encounter some issues.

+Most issues can be solved by one of the following tips, but if are unable to find a solution feel free to an issue via the repository issue tracker.

+#### Update NPM, Bower or Grunt
+Sometimes you may find there is a weird error during install like npm's *Error: ENOENT*.
+Usually updating those tools to the latest version solves the issue.

+* Updating NPM: `npm update -g npm`
+* Updating Grunt: `npm update -g grunt-cli`
+* Updating Bower: `npm update -g bower`

+#### Cleaning NPM and Bower cache
+NPM and Bower has a caching system for holding packages that you already installed.
+We found that often cleaning the cache solves some issues.

+* NPM Clean Cache: `npm cache clean`
+* Bower Clean Cache: `bower cache clean`

 ## Testing

 To improve efficiency and reduce cognitive load, *all* tests are written in JavaScipt, using a single testing framework ([Jasmine](http://jasmine.github.io/1.3/introduction.html)).
 This means you can use the same assertion patterns and mocking strategies whether you're writing end-to-end tests for a web project or unit tests for your Node.js project.